GeminiDRSoftware/astrodata/docs/manuals/progmanual/intro.rst

 ************

 AstroData is a Python package that provides a common interface to astronomical data.
-Originally part of the |DRAGONS| package, which is the data reduction package for the Gemini Observatory, it has been split into its own package to allow its use in other projects and to be developed by a wider, public core to suit the needs of data reduction across the field of astronomy.
+Originally part of the |DRAGONS| package, the data reduction package developed at the Gemini Observatory, it has been split into its own package to allow its use in other projects and to be developed by a wider, public core to suit the needs of data reduction across the field of astronomy.